Chia-Network/chia-docs/docs/04coin-set-model/coin_set_vs_account.md

 # 4.7 Coin Set vs Account

-In the account model used in many blockchains such as Ethereum, Solana and EOS, balances are kept in accounts.
+In the account model used in many blockchains such as Ethereum, Solana and Algorand, balances are kept in accounts.
 These are permanent data structures which do not get destroyed when they send funds.

 In this section, we'll focus on Ethereum and how its account model compares with Chia's coin set model.